pnlbwh/pnlNipype/docs/TUTORIAL-PNL.md

 ```
 wmqlqc -i <input WMQL directory> -o <output WMQL directory> -s <case ID>
 ```
-In our case, make sure you are in the `PipelineTraining` directory and enter the following:
+In our case, we will be QCing all the tracts of an individual subject.
+Make sure you are in the `PipelineTraining/derivatives/sub-sample/ses-1` directory and enter the following:
 ```
-wmqlqc -i wmql -o wmqlqc -s sample
+wmqlqc -i dwi/wmql -o dwi/wmqlqc -s sample
 ```

 ## Extract Measures

 For the final step of the pipeline you need to now extract all of the measures you want from the images.
 There are two ways to do this:

 * Way 1: Go into your `wmql/` directory.
-Let's say we are still interested in the left AF.
 Enter:
 ```
 /rfanfs/pnl-zorro/software/pnlpipe3/pnlpipe/pnlscripts/measuretracts/measureTracts.py -i *.vtk -o sample-summarizetracts.csv
 ```
-  * This will create a file called `sample-af.left.csv` in that directory as well.

   * You can open this file by entering:
 	```
-	oocalc sample-af.left.csv
+	oocalc sample-summarizetracts.csv
 	```
-You can then use the left and right arrow keys to navigate through the csv file.
-To exit, press `q`.

-If you want to run the script on many `.vtk` files at once and have them all in the same spreadsheet, you can do this by putting all of the `.vtk` files in the same directory (or making softlinks to them in the same directory as discussed above in wmql) and replace the input with `*.vtk`.
+You will see that the organization of this spreadsheet mirrors the organization of your directories, i.e. a summary spreadsheet per subject, with all of the tracts for that subject in the spreadsheet.
+If you would like to flip this, and have a summary spreadsheet per tract, then you would need to have make a directory per tract, as referenced above.

 * Way 2: In **Slicer**, you can go to the **Modules** drop-down and go to **Diffusion** > **Quantify** > **Tractography** > **Tractography Measurements**